 Anaheim had just lost control of my Thompson - permanently.

-Naturally, if YOU or I had violated the court's orders repeatedly, we'd be serving time.
+Naturally, if YOU or I had violated the court's orders repeatedly, we'd be doing time.
 But those city employees were "special".
 That's why they get "special preferential treatment".
 Do you see how all this works?
-"They" get 3 days - "we'd" get 2 YEARS.
+"They" get 3 days - "we'd" get 12 MONTHS.

 By this point, the wizard Berenson was in a frenzy, babbling like an idiot.
 The Judge finally told him to just shut up.

 I laughed out loud and clapped my hands like everybody else in the courtroom.
 My attorney was laughing too hard to shut me up.
 The courtroom was like a bar party, without the beer.

 The Judge put everything on hold, and ordered a ten minute recess.
 Off we went to chambers, my attorney, me, and Anaheim's wizard, Berenson.